khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 Column charts are used to compare values across categories.
 The categories are usually presented on the x-axis, with the values on the y-axis.

 The bars on a column chart are presented vertically rather than horizontally, and they can be stacked.
 Stacking can be useful for comparing multiple series.

-When building a column chart, you may or may not need a chart title or x and y axis titles.
-Opt for clarity but, if something is immediately apparent, there isn't any need to repeat unnecessary information.

 ### Line charts